fbpx

 Emma by Jane Austen

-Truthfully I find all the Austen novels comforting and my favorite editions that I own are the Canterbury Classics and the Penguin Clothbounds.
+Truthfully I find all the Austen novels comforting and think of them as feel good classic books.
+My person favorite editions that I own are the Canterbury Classics and the Penguin Clothbounds.
 But for this list, the Austen novel I’m recommending is Emma!

 Charlotte’s Web by E.B.
 White